peterparser/awx-insights/README.md

 ## What I have already prepared for you
 * A grafana dashboard that can show you some insightful data about your automations and how much time you are saving by automating that task.
 * Ansible automations to update the database with some informations (like how much time you spend for task in a manual manner).
-* Tekton pipelines that used to build and test the code
+* Tekton pipelines that used to build the container image for this applciations

 ## What you have to do
 WIP

+## Dashboards examples

 Enjoy